ianrenton/ianrenton.com/_rpgs/2008-10-28-home-sweet-home-oc-chat-thread.markdown

 <p>Righty, now we&#039;re into the game proper - not that further<br />
 potato-related hijinks are banned, or anything - I&#039;ll explain one thing<br />
 in particular that I wanted to do.
 Slowness is the death of<br />
-online games, so I&#039;m splitting IC threads into two categories:<br />
-Plot, and Event.</p>
+online games, so I&#039;m splitting IC threads into two br /> Plot, and Event.</p>
 <p>A plot thread will be for one or a few characters who are doing<br />
 something quite specific that needs them to post regularly.
 These<br />